Tiotao/mayaSwarm/README.md

 # mayaSwarm
-Generates maya instance that moves randomly in a group.
+Generates maya instances that move randomly in a group.

 ### Example